kmi-robots/object_reasoner/README.md

     cd open3d/build/lib/python_package
     pip3 install .
     ```
-* **[OPTIONAL]** The `./object_reasoner/preprocessing/bag_processing.py` is ROS dependent and to be run requires
-  to install ROS.
-We tested it on ROS melodic.
+* **[OPTIONAL]** The `./object_reasoner/preprocessing/bag_processing.py` is ROS dependent and was tested on ROS melodic.
 The barebone ROS installation is sufficient to run this code.
-The reference instructions to install ROS on Ubuntu can be found [here](http://wiki.ros.org/melodic/Installation/Ubuntu)
+The reference instructions to install ROS melodic on Ubuntu can be found [here](http://wiki.ros.org/melodic/Installation/Ubuntu)

 Getting started
 ---------------